The materials from which your

 c.
 Cast-iron: The material

 files in to pieces when heated and suddenly cooled.
-Therefore,when this material in
+Therefore,

 d.
 Timber: Generally, the